-For more information on complementary Parkinson’s therapies please visit the EPDA website.
+For more information on complementary Parkinson’s therapies please visit Parkinson’s Europe website.

 Parkinson’s UK to launch largest plant-based oil trial in the world